-Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc.
+Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc. A Minor CUP has been applied for to allow a waiver to lot coverage.

 5. All necessary measures have been taken to eliminate or reduce to the greatest extent possible the impacts that the proposed use may have on the immediate vicinity of the subject property; and